libktx/ktx/README.md

 #### Versioning

-**KTX** versions match the LibGDX versions that they were compiled against. `$ktxVersion` will usually match your libGDX version, but it might end with `-b` postfix if it is a beta release, or `-SNAPSHOT` if you are using the development branch.
+**KTX** versions match the libGDX versions that they were compiled against. `$ktxVersion` will usually match your libGDX version, but it might end with `-b` postfix if it is a beta release, or `-SNAPSHOT` if you are using the development branch.

 You can browse through our official releases [on Maven](https://search.maven.org/#search%7Cga%7C1%7Cg%3A%22io.github.libktx%22) and [on GitHub](https://github.com/libktx/ktx/releases).

-Unfortunately, LibGDX does not follow the [semantic versioning](https://semver.org/) guidelines.
+Unfortunately, libGDX does not follow the [semantic versioning](https://semver.org/) guidelines.
 Both minor and patch versions can introduce breaking changes.
 Please read the [libGDX](https://github.com/libgdx/libgdx/blob/master/CHANGES) and [**KTX** change logs](CHANGELOG.md) before updating.